lmammino/loige.co/content/posts/2019-02-18_fastify-and-preact-for-quick-web-app-prototyping/index.md

 If you never heard about **Preact**, it is a UI library for the web, initially created as a lighter and faster drop-in alternative to React by [Jason Miller](https://github.com/developit).

-The project has been quite successful and it's now co-maintained by [Marvin Hagemeister](https://github.com/marvinhagemeister) with more than 20.000 GitHub stars and 160 contributors.
+The project has been quite successful.
+It is now maintained by a [team of contributors](https://github.com/developit/preact/graphs/contributors) and has gained more than 20.000 GitHub stars.

 One of the reasons why I like Preact, is that it has a pluggable view definition layer.
 Normally you would use it with **JSX** in combination with **Babel** for transpilation, but if you don't want to setup Babel and have a build process, you can use Preact in combination with [**htm**](https://github.com/developit/htm), which uses template literals and doesn't require any transpilation on modern browsers.